dfelinto/virtual_reality_viewport/README.md

 # Virtual Reality Viewport
 Addon to bring virtual reality devices to the Blender viewport.

-This is work in progress/pre-alpha state, use at your own risk.
+This is work in progress, use at your own risk.

 Pre-Requisite
 ============